fsmosca/player-performance/README.md

 # Player Performance
-Calculate a player's performance rating and rating change based from the given pgn file.
+Calculate a player's Elo performance rating and Elo rating change based from the given pgn file.

 It is a command line program that takes the player name and pgn file as input.
 The games in the pgn file must have a WhiteElo and BlackElo tags.
 There are 2 sample pgn files under the pgn folder in this repository.